Low Tree-Rank Bayesian Vector Autoregression Model: Numerical Experiments on Synthetic Data

-We assess the finite sample performance of the model and the estimation procedure for a finite $\mathcal T$ varying between $200$ and $1600$, and for $p=30$ and $80$.
-We experiment with two types of ground-truth Granger causal graphs $G_0$: (i) a low tree-rank one, and (ii) a random sparse graph.
-The former is used to empirically show fast convergence of the posterior distribution, while the latter is to assess the robustness of the posited model when the ground-truth deviates from it.
+We assess the finite sample performance of the model and the estimation procedure for a finite $\mathcal T$ varying between $400$ and $1200$, and for $p=30$ and $80$.
+We experiment with two types of ground-truth Granger causal graphs $G_0$: (a) a low tree-rank one, and (b) a random sparse graph.
+The former is used to empirically show fast convergence of the posterior distribution, while the latter to assess the robustness of the posited model when the ground truth deviates from it.

+For comparison, we also fit the generated data using: (i) a ``shrinkage only'' model, which is the Bayesian VAR model as described above except using continuous shrinkage only [by replacing $A_{T:i,j}$ with $1$ in \eqref{eq:direct_graph_reg}], (ii) a ``trees only'' model, a Bayesian model using a union of trees only [by replacing $\eta_{i,j}$ with $1$ in \eqref{eq:direct_graph_reg}], (iii) a VAR model with lasso regularization, and (iv) a VAR model with elastic net regularization.
+For (i), an alternative is to use a horseshoe prior regularization, although we find no clear difference in the results from the one based on the generalized Pareto prior distribution; hence, we only report the latter.
+For models (iii) and (iv), we use cross-validation to select the tuning parameters that control the amount of regularization.